ac-freeman/adder-codec-rs/README.md

 Alternatively, you can install this program for the current user with `cargo install adder-codec-rs --bin adderinfo`, then run with `adderinfo -- -i /path/to/file.adder -d`.
 This program is analagous to `ffprobe` for framed video.

-The `-d` flag enables the calculation of dynamic the ADΔER file's dynamic range.
+The `-d` flag enables the calculation of the ADΔER file's dynamic range.
 This can take a while, since each event must be decoded to find the event with the maximum intensity and the minimum intensity.
 Example output:

 ```
 Dimensions